Updates to Chapter 16

 16.7 Limits on Outbound Investment

-On October 28, 2024, the U.S. Department of the Treasury issued a final rule to implement E.O.
-14105 of August 9, 2023, “Addressing United States Investments in Certain National Security Technologies and Products in Countries of Concern” (the Outbound Order).
-As required by that E.O., the regulations (1) prohibit U.S. persons from engaging in certain transactions with persons of a country of concern involving a defined set of technologies and products that pose a particularly acute national security threat to the United States, and (2) require U.S. persons to notify Treasury of certain other transactions with persons of a country of concern involving a defined set of technologies and products that may contribute to the threat to the national security of the United States.
-As the President had directed, the regulation focuses on investments involving the People’s Republic of China, the Special Administrative Region of Hong Kong and the Special Administrative Region of Macau.
-The technologies and products subject to the prohibition and notification requirement were identified in the Outbound Order as semiconductors and microelectronics; quantum information technologies; and artificial intelligence.
-The Final Rule provides details on subsets of technologies and products within these three sectors.
+As required by EO 14105, the regulations (1) prohibit U.S. persons from engaging in certain transactions with persons of a country of concern involving a defined set of technologies and products that pose a particularly acute national security threat to the United States, and (2) require U.S. persons to notify Treasury of certain other transactions with persons of a country of concern involving a defined set of technologies and products that may contribute to the threat to the national security of the United States.
+As the President had directed, the rule focuses on investments involving the People’s Republic of China, the Special Administrative Region of Hong Kong and the Special Administrative Region of Macau.

 ________________________________________________________________